verifymycontent/video-moderation/README.md

 var_dump($response);
 ```

+## Live Stream

+To moderate a live stream broadcast you'll need to use different APIs as described below.

-# Create a Live Stream Moderation
+### Create a Live Stream Moderation

 Use the `createLivestream` method to create a live stream moderation, like the example below: